lifebit-ai/cloudos-cli/README.md

 The status will change while your job progresses, so to check again just repeat the above code.

-You can also collect all your submitted jobs for a given workspace using the following command.
+You can also collect your last 30 submitted jobs for a given workspace using the following command.

 ```python